Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 ## Introduction

-This project implements a knowledge graph-based recommender system using Large Language Models (LLMs), Neo4j for graph database management, and Streamlit for user interaction.
+This project implements a knowledge graph-based recommender system using Large Language Models (LLMs) with various prompt patterns, Neo4j for Knowledge Graph construction, and Streamlit for user interaction.
 The system aims to provide personalized recommendations by leveraging the power of knowledge graphs and advanced natural language processing techniques.